ECB zero rate drives Euribor prices to record lows

 Overnight rates which do not yet factor in the benefit of the ECB's cut - it comes into force on Wednesday - inched down to 0.329 percent from 0.332 percent.

-Euribor rate, like counterpart Libor bank-to-bank rates, are currently at the center of a manipulation scandal after it emerged a number of banks were falsely submitting the rates they pay to the committee that aggregates the data.
+Euribor rate, like counterpart Libor bank-to-bank rates , are currently at the centre of a manipulation scandal after it emerged a number of banks were falsely submitting the rates they pay to the committee that aggregates the data.

 Dollar-priced three-month bank-to-bank Euribor lending rates saw falls on Monday, dropping to 0.990 percent from 0.991 percent while the overnight rates climbed to 0.350 percent.